Techstride-LLC/.github/profile/README.md

 - **Jason Nwoke** - Founder & CTO - [LinkedIn](https://www.linkedin.com/in/obinnanwokeii/)
 - **Calvon Spencer** - Security Lead (Platform & Cloud) [LinkedIn](https://www.linkedin.com/in/calvonspencer/)

-## 🤝 Contributing
-We welcome contributions!
-Please fork the repository and submit a pull request.
-For major changes, open an issue first to discuss what you would like to change.

-## 📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## 📧 Contact
 For questions or support, reach out to us at [info@techstride.app](mailto:info@techstride.app)